 Additional International Medical Schools of Interest

-Atlantic Bridge Program in Ireland
+- Atlantic Bridge Program (Ireland)

-A searchable directory of foreign medical schools, visit the International Medical Education Directory.
+For a searchable directory of foreign medical schools, visit the International Medical Education Directory.

 In addition, international medical schools must annually report and meet certain eligibility requirements to remain as participants in the federal student loan programs.
 Additionally, an international school may be eligible to participate in the federal student loan programs, but the school’s medical program may be ineligible to participate.
 You MUST contact your intended school to confirm that its medical program is currently eligible and participates in the loan program.